 In December 2017, PUD commissioners authorized staff to move forward with advanced, two-way metering as a preferred alternative for future customer meters and as part of a new customer technology program.
 Commissioners reviewed extensive outreach (including 18 community meetings) and research done since 2005.

 After careful consideration, and input from customer-owners, in January 2020 the PUD Commission adopted an opt-out fee of $25 per month for customers who choose not to have an advanced meter installed.
-The fee covers additional PUD costs for meter reading and additional administrative work.
+The fee covers additional PUD costs for meter reading and administrative work.

 - Less need for a PUD employee to enter customer property

 - Fewer PUD vehicles on roadways, reducing carbon emissions